The 5 Best RV Toilets – Quality, Comfort, Performance

 This sliding valve has 2 functions.
 It prevents the holding tank from leaking and also contains bad odors inside the waste water tank.

-To use it, pull out the sliding valve, do your business, flush the toilet then push back the sliding valve back.
+To use it, pull out the sliding valve, do your business, flush the toilet, and then push the sliding valve back.

-A trick I have learnt is to always rinse the bowl before doing the number 2.
-This way you avoid leaving waste streaks on the bowl and you therefore don’t need to scrub.
+A trick I have learned is to always rinse the bowl before doing the number 2.
+This way, you avoid leaving waste streaks on the bowl, and you, therefore, don’t need to scrub.

-I have never counted but Thetford says that you can flush the Porta Potti 56 times before emptying.
-To take guess work out of the way, the holding tank has a level indicator which lets you know when to dump the waste.
+I have never counted, but Thetford says that you can flush the Porta Potti 56 times before emptying.
+To take the guesswork out of the way, the holding tank has a level indicator that lets you know when to dump the waste.

 You can dump the waste in any flush toilet.
 Just unlatch the tank and carry it with you to the nearest public bathroom.
-Best not to do this at home.
+It’s best not to do this at home.

-The top of the waste water tank is a pour-out spout which swivels allowing you to dump the waste without it splashing back at you.
+The top of the waste water tank is a pour-out spout that swivels, allowing you to dump the waste without it splashing back at you.
 Rinse the tank with clean water at least 2 times and connect it back to the bowl.

-While travelling and especially when the trip involves change of altitude, pressure could build up in the holding tank.
-It is therefore always advisable to open the sliding valve with the seat down to prevent waste from splashing all over your face.
+While traveling, and especially when the trip involves a change of altitude, pressure could build up in the holding tank.
+It is, therefore, always advisable to open the sliding valve with the seat down to prevent waste from splashing all over your face.

-The kit to hold this toilet on the floor is sold separate from the toilet.
+The kit to hold this toilet on the floor is sold separately from the toilet.
 Do not forget to buy it too.

 The dimensions of the Thetford Porta Potti are: